devdineshw/killercoda-scenarios/WSO2-MI-4.1.0/WSO2-MI-4.1.0-with-Observability/step3/step.md

         retention_period: 0s
       ```{{copy}}

-- Create a linux service for prometheus (optional, but do it for this lab)
+- Create a linux service for loki (optional, but do it for this lab)

     - Create file